On Transportation of Mini-batches: A Hierarchical Approach: Additional Experiments

 \subsection{Non-parametric generative model via gradient flow}

-In this appendix, we show the experiment that uses the m-OT and the (e)BoMb-OT in the gradient flow application. \paragraph{Task description: } Gradient flow is a non-parametric method to learn a generative model.
+In this appendix, we show the experiment that uses the m-OT, the BoMb-OT, and the entropic regularized BoMb-OT (eBoMb-OT) in the gradient flow application. \paragraph{Task description: } Gradient flow is a non-parametric method to learn a generative model.
 Like every generative model, the goal of gradient flow is to mimic the data distribution $\nu$ by a distribution $\mu$.
 It leads to the functional optimization problem:

 where $D$ is a predefined discrepancy between two probability measures.
-So, a gradient flows can be constructed:
+So, a gradient flow can be constructed:

 We follow the Euler scheme to solve this equation as in \cite{feydy2019interpolating}, starting from an initial distribution at time $t = 0$.
-In this paper, we choose $D$ be (e)BoMb-$W_2$ and m-$W_2$ for the sake of comparison between them.
+In this paper, we choose $D$ to be BoMb-OT ($W_2$) and the m-OT ($W_2$) for the sake of comparison between them.

 We first consider the toy example as in \cite{feydy2019interpolating} and present our results in Figure \ref{fig:gflow}.
 The task is to move the colorful empirical measure to the "S-shape" measure.
 Each measure has 1000 support points.
-Here, we choose $(k,m)=(4,16)$, the OT loss is Wasserstein-2, and we use the Wasserstein-2 score to evaluate the performance of the mini-batching scheme.
-From Figure \ref{fig:gflow}, BoMb-OT and eBoMb-OT provide better flows than m-OT, namely, Wasserstein-2 scores of BoMB-OT and eBoMb-OT are always lower than those of m-OT in every step.
-In addition, we do an extra setup with a higher of mini-batches, $(k,m)=(16,16)$ to show the increasing the number of mini-batches improve the performance of both m-OT and (e)BoMb-OT.
+Here, we choose $(k,m)=(4,16)$, the OT loss is Wasserstein-2, and we use the Wasserstein-2 score to evaluate the performance of the mini-batch scheme.
+From Figure \ref{fig:gflow}, BoMb-OT provides better flows than m-OT, namely, Wasserstein-2 scores of BoMb-OT are always lower than those of m-OT in every step.
+In addition, we do an extra setup with a higher of mini-batches, $(k,m)=(16,16)$ to show that increasing the number of mini-batches improves the performance of both m-OT, BoMb-OT, and entropic regularized BoMb-OT.
 The result is shown in Figure \ref{fig:gflowk50_m10}.
 In this setting, the BoMb-OT still shows its favorable performance compared to the m-OT, namely, its Wasserstein-2 scores are still lower than the m-OT in every step.

 \paragraph{CelebA: } Let $\mu$ and $\nu$ denote the empirical measures defined over 5000 female images and 5000 male images in the CelebA dataset.
 Thus, we can present the transformation from a male face to be a female one by creating a flow from $\mu$ to $\nu$.
 Our setting experiment is the same as \cite{fatras2020learning}.
 We first train an autoencoder on CelebA, then we compress two original measures to the low-dimensional measures on the latent space of the autoencoder.
 After having the latent measures, we run the Euler scheme to get the transformed measure then we decode it back to the data space by the autoencoder.
 The result is shown in Figure \ref{fig:celeba_flow}, we also show the closest female image (in sense of $L_2$ distance) to the final found image in each method and the corresponding $L_2$ distance between the middle step images and the nearest image.
 As shown, (e)BoMb-OT provides a better flow than m-OT does.